 This is an original wood engraving by French artist Auguste Lepere.
 This image is hand signed in pencil and also editioned as 28/35.
 The image measures 3 1/4X5 3/4 inches.
 We are unsure of the title of this work.
 Printed on a thin Japan type paper.

 This is an original etching by American artist Kerr Eby.
 The title and subject is: "Hungerford Bridge, London" This etching was created and printed in 1929.
 This etching was based on Eby's visit to Great Britain and France during 1924 and 1925.
 The image measures 8 7/8X13 3/4 inches.
 It was printed in an edition of 90.
 Pencil signed lower right border, Effective use of plate tone in the sea and sky.
 This image appears in the Giardina catalog as image number 144.

 This is an original drypoint by American Sporting etcher Frank Benson.
 The title is "Waders", this drypoint was created and printed in 1930 in an edition of 150 signed proofs on Whatman type paper.
 The image measures 7X12 inches.
 Excellent condition, pencil signed lower left by the artist.

-This is an original pencil signed etching by American artist George Stimmel.
-The title is: "View of the Bridge from the Pier", created circa 1930, last sold by Wunderlich in New York.
-The image measres 8 3/4X11 7/8 inches, Printed on a medium weight wove type paper.
+This is an original pencil signed etching by American artist Vaughn Trowbridge (1896-1945).
+This view of the Brooklyn Bridge was created and printed circa 1930's.
+The image measures 9 1/2X6 inches.
+Printed on a medium weight wove type paper.